 In this age of the over-share, I’m a bit bewildered at how stigmatised mental health treatment still is.
 I can bounce out of work early for an acupuncture treatment, but tell colleagues I’m off to my psych appointment and they go a bit blinky and weird.

 I would tell anyone who’d listen that we tried, we wanted, we couldn’t.
 Which is all a touch miserable, and pretty offensive to the one excellent child we did manage to have.

 It’s oddly liberating to be able to legitimately claim ‘I’ve had the worst year of my life’.
 But it’s also strange to know others agree.
 I was having a blood draw the other day and ran through the headlines of my cancer diagnosis and treatment with the nurse.
 ‘Wow’, she said, head bent over my arm, ‘you’ve had a terrible year’.

 Don’t Stop At Flowers

-Here are five very practical, very easy things you can actually DO when for someone who’s been recently diagnosed.
+Here are five very practical, very easy things you can actually DO for someone who’s been recently diagnosed.

 How to react when someone tells you they have The Cancer